ABOUT Sharon Woodhouse

 Sharon received her coaching training from Coach Training Alliance, and is a certified professional coach and a member of the International Coach Federation.
 She has studied mediation and conflict resolution for 35 years, including with the Peace and Global Studies Department of Earlham College; through NGOs in Geneva, Rome, and Budapest; the ABA; and Mediate.com.
 She has a Graduate Certificate in Mediation and Negotiation from the University of Wisconsin–Milwaukee, where she's currently working on an M.A. in Communication, focusing on coaching and conflict management.

 Woodhouse is a longtime advocate of entrepreneurship, vibrant urban neighborhoods, old movie palaces, public transportation, free speech, science, and civilized civic behavior.
 Her most cherished win was co-leading a community effort to save the historic Davis Theater in Chicago’s Lincoln Square neighborhood.
+She is a preferred partner of the Northern Illinois Historic League and the Illinois Historic Group Directory.

 Follow her writing on Medium.com @slowcharacter.